pathaksomesh06/SIMBA-Secure-Intune-macOS-Baseline-Assistant-/README.md

 - Application of Microsoft security baselines during enrollment
 - Real-time monitoring and compliance reporting

+## Acknowledgments

+- Inspired by the Installomator project.
+- Thanks to the open-source community for their continuous support.

 ## Getting Started

 To get started with SIMBA, clone the repository: